YAMEROOOO/plover-german-syllatype/README.md

 ## List of Conflicting Words

-The conflicting words are listed in .syl:
+The conflicting words are listed in .syl format:

 | Option | Conflicts | |
 | :---: | :---: | :---: |